Type Ia supernovae, standardisable candles, and gravity: Conclusion

 Finally, let us mention once more the diversity of modified gravity models.
 In such scenarios, the internal structure of white dwarfs can be affected and the full modified Einstein equations need to be solved to understand this accurately.
-This will possibly cause `second-order' effects on the astrophysics of SNIe, for example through the different density profile of the white dwarf progenitors.
-This, coupled to the complicated thermonuclear reactions and radiation transfer inside the ejecta, poses a great challenge for modeling the explosion and aftermath of SNIe numerically, let alone analytically.
+This will possibly cause `second-order' effects on the astrophysics of SNe Ia, for example through the different density profile of the white dwarf progenitors.
+This, coupled to the complicated thermonuclear reactions and radiation transfer inside the ejecta, poses a great challenge for modeling the explosion and aftermath of SNe Ia numerically, let alone analytically.
 Therefore, much work remains to be done to refine the understanding of the effect of gravity -- both standard and non-standard -- in supernova cosmology.

-\acknowledgments We would like to thank Carlton Baugh, Celine Boehm, Suhail Dhawan, and Hans Winther for useful comments.
+\acknowledgments We would like to thank Carlton Baugh, Celine Boehm, Suhail Dhawan, Hans Winther, and John D. Barrow for useful comments.
 BSW is supported by the U.K. Science and Technology Facilities Council (STFC) research studentship, and thanks the Institute for Computational Cosmology for hosting him when part of the work described in this paper was carried out.
 BL acknowledges support by the European Research Council (ERC-StG-716532-PUNCA), the ICC's STFC Consolidated Grants (ST/P000541/1, ST/L00075X/1) and Durham University.

 \begin{appendix}